 Associate Degree in Advanced Medical Billing, Coding and Electronic Health Records

-Growing Job Market & Attractive Careers
+Growing Job Market & Fulfilling Careers

-The field of medical billing, coding and electronic health records is growing!
+The field of medical billing, coding and electronic health records is growing.
 Consider the following statistics:

 - Jobs are expected to increase by 15 percent by the year 2024—faster than the average for all other occupations.1